FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 is sent on the wire or not.
 This behavior is governed entirely by the control's value.
 To clarify this, we must adhere to another convention:

-v.
-To the extent that a control's value determines the "wire-value" of
-    a particular parameter, if the control is un-initialized or has been set to the value of "{NULL}" then the associated parameter will not have a "wire-value" and will not have its tag-value pair included in a New Order Single, Order Cancel Request or Order Cancel/Replace Request message.
+5. To the extent that a control's value determines the "wire-value" of a particular parameter, if the control is un-initialized or has been set to the value of "{NULL}" then the associated parameter will not have a "wire-value" and will not have its tag-value pair included in a New Order Single, Order Cancel Request or Order Cancel/Replace Request message.

 In other words, if a user enters a value into a control and subsequently the control becomes disabled then the value that was entered would cause